sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Software_Locations_and_Environment_Variables.md

 The paths shown are the locations on our running systems.
 As these configurations are tried and tested with Titanium, try to keep yours as similar as possible to this.

-Paths to these tools and project files should not contain spaces or special characters, such as dollar signs, ampersands, etc. Some of the development tools do not support having spaces in the path, such as scons if you want to build the Titainum SDK from source.
+{{% alert title="⚠️ Warning" color="primary" %}}Paths to these tools and project files should not contain spaces or special characters, such as dollar signs, ampersands, etc. Some of the development tools do not support having spaces in the path, such as scons if you want to build the Titainum SDK from source.{{% /alert %}}

 | Package | Environment Variable | Local Path | Notes |
 | --- | --- | --- | --- |